SECTIONS

 Article image

-Business Operations Carbon Capture
+Business Carbon Capture

 Rex American Resources Corp. on March 26 confirmed the expansion project at its One Earth Energy facility in Illinois is nearing completion.
 The company also reported record-high ethanol sales volumes for fiscal year 2025.